Sean-Bradley/Straight-Car/README.md

 A. The car in [Straight Car](https://sc.sbcode.net/), doesn't turn.
 Try instead https://github.com/Sean-Bradley/First-Car-Shooter

+Q. Why is the game named "Straight Car"?

+A. Because the car can only drive straight.
+It is also a play on the term "street car".

 ## Support

 To help support my free projects, please take a look at my **ThreeJS and TypeScript** Book